zzzprojects/docs/entityframework-classic.net/pages/features/query-cache.md

 Caching entities or query results to improve an application's performance is a very frequent scenario.

-Caching is very simple to understand, the first time a query is invoked, data are retrieved from the database and stored in the memory before being returned.
+Caching is very simple to understand, the first time a query is invoked, data is retrieved from the database and stored in the memory before being returned.
 All future calls will retrieve data from the memory to avoid making additional database round trips which drastically increases an application's performance.

 To use caching, simply append to the query "Cache" method before using an immediate resolution method like "ToList()" or "FirstOrDefault()".